Florida Child Sexual Abuse Lawsuits

 - Fear - Perpetrators often threaten children to keep them from reporting abuse.
 Threats may include harming the victim's parents or siblings.

-- Shame – Children often do not understand they are victims.
-While they may know that what is happening to them is wrong, they often lack the understanding the perpetrator is doing something wrong.
+- Shame - Children often do not understand they are victims.
+While they may know that what is happening to them is wrong, they often don't understand that the perpetrator is doing something wrong.

 - Perpetrator standing - Another common reason a child may not report sexual abuse is that they have a certain level of respect or love for the abuser.
 This is common among children of all ages.